matrixinfer-ai/kthena/docs/kthena/blog/router/index.md

 - **InferenceFramework**: Indicates the inference engine (vLLM, SGLang, TGI, etc.)
 - **WorkloadPort**: Defines the port on which the inference service listens
 - **TrafficPolicy**: Configures timeout, retry policies, and other traffic handling behaviors
-- **KVConnector**: Specifies the KV connector type for PD disaggregated deployments (HTTP, Redis, etc.)
+- **KVConnector**: Specifies the KV connector type for PD disaggregated deployments (HTTP, Nixl, LMCache, Mooncake)

 More details about `ModelServer` can be found in the [definition](https://github.com/volcano-sh/kthena/blob/main/charts/kthena/charts/networking/crds/networking.serving.volcano.sh_modelservers.yaml).